-By creating a TDSQL for MySQL data source, you can enable Dataphin to read business data from TDSQL for MySQL or write data to TDSQL for MySQL.
+Create a TDSQL for MySQL data source to enable Dataphin to read data from or write data to TDSQL for MySQL.
 This topic describes how to create a TDSQL for MySQL data source.

 Permission requirements

-Only custom global roles with the Create Data Source permission and the super administrator, Data Source Administrator, Division Architect, and project administrator roles can create data sources.
+Only super administrators, data source administrators, domain architects, project administrators, and custom global roles with the Create Data Source permission can create data sources.

 Procedure

-On the Dataphin homepage, choose Management Center > Datasource Management from the top navigation bar.
+On the Dataphin home page, choose Management Center > Datasource Management from the top menu bar.

 On the Datasource page, click +Create Data Source.

-On the Create Data Source page, select TDSQL for MySQL in the Relational Database section.
+On the Create Data Source page, go to the Relational Database section and select TDSQL for MySQL.

-If you have recently used TDSQL for MySQL, you can also select it in the Recently Used section.
+If you have recently used TDSQL for MySQL, you can also select it from the Recently Used section.
 You can also enter keywords in the search box to quickly find TDSQL for MySQL.

-On the Create TDSQL For MySQL Data Source page, configure the parameters for connecting to the data source.
+On the Create TDSQL for MySQL Data Source page, configure the connection parameters for the data source.

-Configure the basic information of the data source.
+Configure the basic information for the data source.

 Parameter